 That’s why practicing celebrating love is so important to your marriage!
 Celebrating Love is one of our 6 Secrets to a Lasting Love.

 Celebrating love is all about reveling in the emotional intimacy, physical love, and spiritual connections that bond you to your spouse.
 It’s a kind of love that protects you from drifting apart and enables you to fall in love and feel discovered all over again.
 It’s not always about occasional gifts and surprises.
 Celebrating love rejoices daily in the marriage you have and helps you feel cherished and captivated by the other.
 It is a reflection of God’s celebrating love as seen in Zephaniah 3:17: “The Lord … will rejoice over you with great gladness… He will exult over you by singing a happy song.”

 Without celebrating love, your relationship will stagnate, and you will drift apart emotionally.
 But when you cultivate celebrating love in your marriage, you will reconnect with the heartfelt love you discovered when you first fell head over heels for each other.
 Celebrating love means growing deeper in love year after year, rediscovering what you almost forgot about each other, appreciating again what may have lost its shine, and displaying affection and appreciation for all that you find in each other.
 Celebrating love prompts you to exult with Solomon: “This is my lover, this my friend” (Song of Songs 5:16, NIV).

 Celebrating love usually isn’t something that “comes over” you.
-You don’t just sit around and wait for the old, warm feelings of love to well up again.
+You don’t just sit around and wait to fall in love again.
 You cultivate celebrating love intentionally.
 One of the primary ways to inspire daily celebration in your relationship is to purposely put each other first.
 Move your spouse to the top of your to-do list, just a bubble behind your love for Jesus.